 Get Out (2017) Director: Jordan Peele

-Writer-director Jordan Peele voices the sounds made by a wounded deer, and he narrates a commercial featured in the film.
+Writer-director Jordan Peele follows in Hitchcock’s footsteps with a couple cameos in his. film: he voices the sounds of a wounded deer, and he narrates a commercial featured in the film.

-The film plays on American cultural fears, particularly certain strains of racial antagonism experienced in contemporary American society – hesitance and uneasiness experienced by certain Black/American American citizens who enter into predominantly White/Caucasian spaces.
-One point of criticism for the film is the unflattering portrait of White people and their families as evil and envious of healthy young Black men.
-Nevertheless, Get Out takes certain cultural prejudices and turns them on their head, taking them to the extreme and what else can be asked of a good horror film?
+The film plays on American cultural fears, particularly certain strains of racial antagonism experienced in contemporary American society –hesitance and uneasiness experienced by Black/African Americans who enter into predominantly White/Caucasian spaces.
+One point of criticism for the film is the unflattering portrait of White people and their families as impenetrably evil and envious of healthy young Black men.
+Nevertheless, Get Out takes certain cultural prejudices and turns them on their heads, taking them to the extreme and what else can be asked of a good horror film?
 It is Guess Who’s Coming to Dinner thrown into complete chaos.
 The feeling of safety and security, traditionally associated with upper-crust suburbs, becomes anything but safe and secure.
 Get Out is fresh and thrilling in ways that most modern and formulaic horror films fail to attain.